vanallenlab/terra-helper/README.md

 This script will remove files from a FireCloud workspace's bucket if they are not present in the data model.
 The need for this tool arose from the reality that **FireCloud's call-cache passes files by copying, instead of by reference**; this results in duplicate files whenever a method is rerun.

 ### Usage
 clean_workspace.py requires at least the workspace's namespace and name.
-To actual delete files, pass `--clean`.
+To actually delete files, pass `--clean`.
 Required arguments:
 ```bash
     --namespace     <string>    Workspace's namespace